 "The greatest impact on my continued learning was the experience at WGU.
 Having the ability to work at my own pace for one cost was amazing and I had the most amazing student mentor employed at WGU. " Patricia Wentz

 Across a wide range of industries, demand for nurse educators remains robust.
 Skilled nursing professionals with the credentials to teach are needed not only in colleges, universities, and professional schools but also in general medical and surgical hospitals.
 According to the Bureau of Labor Statistics, the need for nursing instructors and teachers is expected to increase by 35% by 2022, much faster than the average for all occupations.
 Furthermore, the National League for Nursing anticipates 10,200 current faculty members will retire during the same timeframe, further increasing the demand for qualified professionals to fill this critical need.

 Discover why WGU is an ideal university to pursue your unique career goals.

-Ready to jump-start your career in integrated healthcare management?
-The next step could be earning your M.S.
-Integrated Healthcare Management.
+Ready to jump-start your career in nursing education?
+The next step could be earning your MSN— Education (BSN to MSN Option).
 Accredited, competency-based WGU offers this degree online for at a surprisingly affordable flat-rate tuition.
 Flexible enough for a working adult’s schedule with the option to accelerate, your degree may be closer than you think!

 Send me more information about WGU and a $65 application fee waiver code.